Trump’s challenge: keeping his act fresh in reelection year

 “It’s been a long grueling day, five hours in line, and then I just barely got in,” Siscoe said.
 “I’m going to head home before it gets dark and watch him in the comfort of my home.”

-AP writers Noreen Gillespie in Charlotte, Ken Ritter in Las Vegas and Jim Anderson in Colorado Springs contributed to this report.
+Associated Press writers Noreen Gillespie in Charlotte, North Carolina, Ken Ritter in Las Vegas and Jim Anderson in Colorado Springs, Colorado, contributed to this report.